We encourage staff and students to travel as sustainably as possible. There are a number of ways to reduce the impact of your travel.

 The Sports Centre sell Gold Standard D locks at a subsidised price of £15.00.
 Drop in or for more information, just call 0161 295 5060.

-There are ways in which you can reduce the chances of having your bike stolen.
-The LondonCycling Campaign provides some excellent tips on reducing the possibility of your bike being stolen as well as what to do if the worst does happen.
+There are ways in which you can reduce the chances of having your cycle stolen.
+The LondonCycling Campaign provides some excellent tips on reducing the possibility of your cycle being stolen as well as what to do if the worst does happen.

 The Direct.Gov website presents an excellent array of advice and information on staying safe while in the saddle: Direct.gov - Cycling Safely.